andywer/laravel-js-localization/README.md

 News
 ----

-A major bug that prevented proper behavior when using the package with Laravel 5 has been fixed.
+A major bug when using the package with Laravel 5 has been fixed.

 Additionally, the `master` branch has been droppped.
 Always use the branch that matches your framework version: